← Guides

 Capitec Business Online also allows CSV export of transactions.
 Xero's bank import supports CSV, but the format needs to match Xero's expected columns: Date, Description, Amount, and optionally Reference.

-Capitec's CSV export may not match Xero's import format exactly — you may need to reformat the columns before importing.
+Capitec's CSV export may not match Xero's import format exactly.
+You may need to reformat the columns before importing.
 This can be done in Excel or Google Sheets, but it's an additional manual step that makes the process slightly more friction-heavy than OFX.

 What automation can improve